Lethal Bronzing

 Treatments

-We recommend a two-part treatment of IMA-jet® or AzaSol® to deal with the leaf hopper and Arbor-OTC® to deal with the phytoplasma every 120 days.
+We recommend a two-part treatment of IMA-jet® or AzaSol® to deal with the leafhopper vector and Arbor-OTC® to deal with the phytoplasma disease agent every 180 days.
 This method provides excellent protection on our studies held in 2017.

 When To Treat